Essential Question

 Women in the Revolution

-- Abigail Adams Wife of John Adams; urged leaders to "remember the ladies" when creating new laws; managed family farm during war
+- Abigail Adams Wife of John Adams; urged leaders to "remember the ladies" when creating new laws; managed family farm during war; was not just asking politely - she was making a DEMAND

 - Deborah Sampson Disguised herself as a man to fight in the Continental Army